-Financial assets that are measured at amortised cost are presented on the consolidated balance sheet at their carrying amount being the gross carrying amount minus loss allowances.
-Debt instruments measured at fair value through other comprehensive income are presented on the consolidated balance sheet at their carrying amount being the fair value at the reporting date.
+Financial assets that are measured at amortised cost are presented on the consolidated statement of financial position at their carrying amount being the gross carrying amount minus loss allowances.
+Debt instruments measured at fair value through other comprehensive income are presented on the consolidated statement of financial position at their carrying amount being the fair value at the reporting date.
 The adjustment for the ECL is recognised as a reclassification adjustment between the income statement and the other comprehensive income.
 For loan commitments and financial guarantees a provision for ECL is recognized as liability.